Hyperbolicity and uniformity of varieties of log general type: Introduction

 A natural question addressed in \cite{Aell} is the following: does the Lang-Vojta Conjecture (Conjecture \ref{conj:LV}) imply similar uniformity statements for integral points?
 Abramovich showed this cannot hold unless one restricts the possible models used to define integral points.
 This led Abramovich to define the notion of \emph{stably integral points} (see Definition \ref{def:stab_c}) to prove uniformity results, conditional on the Lang-Vojta Conjecture, for integral points on elliptic curves, and together with Matsuki in \cite{AM} for integral points on principally polarized abelian varieties (PPAVs).

 \begin{remark} Roughly speaking, stably integral points are integral points which remain integral after stable reduction (see Definition \ref{def:stab_c} for a precise definition). \end{remark}

 Thus the final goal of this paper is to generalize uniformity statements for stably integral points to pairs of log general type (see Theorem \ref{thm:mainthm}).
-The first result we obtain is the generalization of the results of \cite{Aell} to arbitrary stable pointed curves.
+We generalize \cite{Aell} (elliptic curves with punctured origin) and related results can be found in \cite{CHM} ($g \geq 2$), and e.g. \cite{evertse} in the case of $g = 0$ with marked points.
 Unless stated otherwise, $K$ will denote a number field, and $S$ a finite set of places of $K$ containing the Archimedean ones.